edwardkort/WWIDesigner/WWIDesigner/releases/2/INSTALL_README.txt

 Installation README

 This is an upgrade distribution for WIDesigner.
 Because it includes new library files, a full install is required.
-This release also includes several bug fixes and enhancements, so please read the release notes.
+Please read the release notes.

 All of the files (instrument, tuning, and constraints) that you have used or made with 1.0.3 or later releases are fully compatible with this release.

-Download WIDesigner-2.3.0.
+Download WIDesigner-2.5.0.
 Follow the instructions in the YouTube: http://youtu.be/nDlKJURdHfw

 If you normally keep your working files in the installation